mariaspiotti/TripleTenProject5/README.md

 import streamlit as st
 import pandas as pd
 import plotly.express as px
-3. Read the dataset into a Pandas DataFrame and create visualizations.
+3. Read the dataset into a Pandas DataFrame and created visualizations.
 4. Added interactive components such as headers, histograms, scatter plots, and checkboxes.
 ## Deployment
 1. Created a requirements.txt file with the necessary packages: